Packaging

 • pkgver = String.
 Version of the software.

-• arch = Array.
+• arch = Array or strings.
 The architecture the software is built for.
 Any architecture that applies should be defined.
 Valid options: x86_64, i686, arm (armv5), armv6h, armv7h, aarch64 (armv8 64-bit), or any.

 Optional variables: